List of characters in The Lego Movie franchise: Cowardly Lion

 Cowardly Lion is a main character from The Wizard of Oz who alongside his friends end up in Harmony Town.
 He dreams to obtain courage.
 He was in The LEGO Movie 2 minifigure series.

 Duplo Foreman

 This Duplo alien controlled the building site where the DUPLO people where transporting bricks for the wedding.

 Gary Payton

-A Lego caricature of Gary Payton (voiced by Himself) was seen in Apocalypseburg.
-Emmet tries to enlist him to help rescue his friends from General Sweet Mayhem to no avail.
+A Lego caricature of Gary Payton (voiced by himself) was seen in Apocalypseburg.
+Emmet tries to enlist Payton to help rescue his friends from General Sweet Mayhem to no avail.

 Sheryl Swoopes

-A Lego caricature of Sheryl Swoopes (voiced by Herself) was seen in Apocalypseburg.
-Emmet tries to enlist her to help rescue his friends from General Sweet Mayhem to no avail.
+A Lego caricature of Sheryl Swoopes (voiced by herself) was seen in Apocalypseburg.
+Emmet tries to enlist Swoopes to help rescue his friends from General Sweet Mayhem to no avail.

 Velma Dinkley

 Velma Dinkley (voiced by Trisha Gum) is a character from Scooby-Doo.
 She is the brains of the team Mystery Incorporated.
 After his friends are taken by General Sweet Mayhem, Emmet tries to enlist Velma to help rescue them to no avail.